anghilmi/laravel_security_sniffer_rule/README.md

 ## laravel_security_sniffer_rule
-Code security sniffer for Laravel based web project (Windows OS only)
+Code security sniffer for Laravel based web project.
+It works only on Windows OS as for now.

 ## Rules
 1. Detect weak hash (ex. md5, sha1)